A Night in Dieppe

 “She made the country proud again.
 Put the great back into Great Britain.
 I can’t believe she is gone.”

 I didn’t want to be a nodding dog in what was becoming quite a one-sided conversation.
-I decided to steal something my old A-level Sociology teacher (the unfortunately named Charlie Brown) had once said about Margaret Thatcher.
+I decide to steal something my old A-level Sociology teacher (the unfortunately named Charlie Brown) had once said about Margaret Thatcher.

 “To me, her brand of authoritarian populism had its issues.
 And not everyone has benefitted.
 She has created quite a selfish society.”